sebroj/PRINCE/README.md

 The Plasma Rocket Instability Characterizer (PRINCE) is a software tool capable of conducting robust and customizable numerical characterizations of waves and instabilities in plasma thrusters.
 It currently exists as a prototype, implemented in the Wolfram Mathematica platform.
-This project is a complete translation, enhancement, and optimization of PRINCE, with all its core procedures and mathematical algorithms written in native C++ code.
+This project will be a complete translation, enhancement, and optimization of PRINCE, with all its core procedures and mathematical algorithms written in native C++ code.
 This will ensure that the new PRINCE is not only a coherent and accessible software tool,